MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/pivot.md

 ---
 title: Pivot control reference | Creator Kit
-description: Learn about the details and properties of Pivot control in the Creator Kit.
+description: Learn about the details and properties of the Pivot control in the Creator Kit.
 author: denisem-msft
 manager: devkeydet
 ms.component: pa-maker